Click here for Nexus Boat Plans

 You may notice that the boat has a pronounced external keel or skeg.
 The real boat has a much smaller skeg, but the model builder will use inboard electric power because scale I/O units are not available.
 So he gave the boat an inboard type of skeg.

 Here he's gotten the model planked, glassed, and rolled over.
 This also gives you a good idea of the boat's shape.
+Note the slight hollow in some of the bottom frames.
+You'll see how that works in the photos of the boat running.

 Same thing, same day, from the outside.